Advice for scientific writing

 a cherished student, and whisper a stepping stone or gist.

 5. Be complete.
-Another aspect of friendliness is to provide complete results and methods.
+To be scientific, your paper must specify methods in sufficient detail for someone else to replicate your result.
+Beyond that, it is friendly is to provide complete results and methods.
 Nominally we provide just enough to prove our point and allow replication.
 But it's better science when we provide, within reason, the whole data set and relevant, if not strictly necessary, details.
 This allows the reader to use our data to address other questions, beyond those posed in our paper.
 Her question may be sympathetic, critical, or unrelated to our own.
 This exposure to expert readers helps make science much more reliable than any individual author can be.

 6. Take credit.
 Specify exactly what is the contribution of this paper.
 The contribution should be specified in the abstract and the conclusion.
 This is both an obligation to acknowledge and an opportunity to brag.
 Spell out what this paper should be credited for.
 Don't be shy.
 You want the reader to understand the gist, getting the big picture in all its glory.
 Make it as short, clear, and exciting as you can.
 Don't hold back, but you must also make clear what is new, the fraction contributed by this paper, by acknowledging what came before.
 Your conclusion is rarely entirely your own.
 It usually builds on things that came before.
 You have an obligation to spell that out so the reader can distinguish what's new from what should be credited to other papers.
 The reader needs both the gist and the acknowledgment.